cmosgh/go-react-spa-server/README.md

 ## Key Implementation Details

 - The Go server uses a custom SPA handler that checks file existence before deciding whether to serve static files or fall back to `index.html`
-- Client assets are built to `client/dist/` and served from there

 - React app uses React Router for client-side routing
 - Static assets are served directly by Go's `http.FileServer`